SallySoul/regexc/README.md

 SWI Prolog includes a unit test package, [plunit](http://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/plunit.html%27)).

 There are unit tests in every module.
-In addition, there will be module for defining integration tests.
+In addition, there will be a module for defining integration tests.

 ## Future Work